530865028/End-to-end-3D-reconstruction-of-porous-media-2D-to-3D-BicycleGAN/README.md

 This project is the source code of the paper:
 Feng J, Teng Q, Li B, et al. An end-to-end three-dimensional reconstruction framework of porous media from a single two-dimensional image based on deep learning.
 Computer Methods in Applied Mechanics and Engineering, 2020, 368: 113043. https://doi.org/10.1016/j.cma.2020.113043.

-Authorized by Junxi Feng, 2024.
+Authorized by Dr. Junxi Feng, 2024.

-Pytorch Implementation of end-to-end 3D Reconstruction for 2D Porous Media Images.
-For example, given a 2D image, the corresponding 3D structure can be reconstructed.
+Pytorch Implementation of end-to-end 3D reconstruction framework for 2D Porous media images.
+For example, given a 2D image, the corresponding 3D microstructure can be reconstructed.

 ## Prerequisites
 - Linux or macOS